 Fighting continues among Kampuchean (Cambodian) rivals for power in the wake of the Vietnamese backed revolution which led to the deposing of the Chinese backed Pol Pot regime.

-Fighting continues among Kampuchean (Cambodian) rivals for power in the wake of the Vietnamese backed revolution which led to the deposing of the Chinese backed Pol Pot regime.
+Background: Fighting continues among Kampuchean (Cambodian) rivals for power in the wake of the Vietnamese backed revolution which led to the deposing of the Chinese backed Pol Pot regime.
 Meanwhile border security on the Thai-Kampuchean border is being increased.

 SYNOPSIS: At Arranyaprathet in Thailand the road which leads to the border with Kampuchea is normally busy with civilian traffic.
 Now it is military vehicles that dominate the highway.